Config View

 bool |

-Checks if NAC is configured for MAB (MAC Authentication Bypass) first. |
+True if NAC is configured to try MAB (MAC Authentication Bypass) before 802.1X. |

 nac_max_dot1x_clients |